GOLFING ETIQUETTE & COURSE CARE

-- Not transport more than two people at any time.
+- Do not transport more than two people in a cart.

-- Wherever possible, be driven in the rough or off the closely mown portions, avoiding worn areas.
+- Wherever possible, carts are to be driven in the rough or off the closely mown portions, avoiding worn areas.

-- Have drivers that hold a valid NSW Driver’s Licence (or equivalent).
+- Cart drivers must hold a valid NSW Driver’s Licence (or equivalent).

-Strong Winds – During severe winds there is a potential danger from falling tress, branches and debris being blown.
-When winds reach gale force conditions, as determined by the Bureau of Meteorology, the course will be closed.
+Strong Winds – During severe winds there is a potential danger from falling trees, branches and debris being blown.
+When winds reach gale-force conditions, as determined by the Bureau of Meteorology, the course will be closed.